-Plants don’t always seem like the most interesting of topics to study, but there are lots of brilliant, hands-on plant science activities which are fantastic for learning about different types of flowers, trees and plants and the conditions they need to grow.
+Plants don’t always seem like the most interesting of topics to study, but there are lots of brilliant, hands-on plant science experiments and activities which are fantastic for learning about different types of flowers, trees and plants and the conditions they need to grow.

 Plant Science Experiments for Kids